Towards Generalizable AI-Generated Image Detection via Image-Adaptive Prompt Learning: Introduction

-To customize the pre-trained foundation model for the AI-generated image detection task, we first insert some learnable parameters for fine-tuning.
-Here we combine MLP-based adapters \cite{chen2022adaptformer} and learnable tokens \cite{zhou2022learning}, enabling efficient adaptation while preserving the generalization capability of the backbone model.
-The former inserts learnable upsampling and downsampling matrices alongside the MLP in the encoder blocks, which are placed at equal intervals throughout the encoder.
-The latter is applied to the encoder blocks from the 2nd to the $N_t$-th.
-As mentioned above, to further enhance the model’s ability to discriminate images from unseen generators, we introduce the image-adaptive prompt into the first encoder block.
-It consists of test-time adaptive tokens and conditional information.
+The image-adaptive prompts are input into the first encoder block and consist of test-time adaptive tokens and conditional information.
 During training, test-time adaptive tokens are optimized in the same way as standard learnable tokens.
 At inference, however, they are adjusted based on a single test image, minimizing entropy across different generated views to alleviate the uncertainty introduced by domain shift \cite{shu2022test}.
-The conditional information is handled by the Conditional Information Learner, which employs a convolutional network to extract forgery-specific and image-specific cues from a local rich-texture region.
+The conditional information is processed by the Conditional Information Learner, which leverages high-pass filters and CNN-based feature extractors to capture both forgery-specific and general cues from local regions rich in texture.
 These conditions are instance-dependent, varying across images, and are injected into the detection pipeline to guide feature learning and capture subtle artifacts.
-Additionally, we introduce a gated mechanism, a control module that adaptively regulates the flow of information.
-It is employed to connect the test-time adaptive token with the conditional information and propagate the output image-adaptive prompts from the previous to the next layer.
+To better fuse test-time adaptive token and conditional information, we further introduce the learnable scaling factor, a control module that adaptively regulates information flow.
+It aggregates the two types of information using learnable coefficients, emphasizing relevant signals and suppressing less informative ones.
+Moreover, to equip the pre-trained foundation model with enhanced task-specific capabilities for AI-generated image detection, we also insert some learnable parameters for fine-tuning, which will be fixed after training.
+Here, we combine MLP-based adapters \cite{chen2022adaptformer} and learnable tokens \cite{zhou2022learning}, enabling efficient adaptation while preserving the generalization capability of the backbone model.
+The former inserts learnable upsampling and downsampling matrices alongside the MLP module in the encoder blocks, which are placed at equal intervals throughout the encoder.
+The latter is applied to the encoder blocks from the 2$^{nd}$ to the $N_t$-th.

 We conduct extensive experiments on two widely used datasets, UniversalFakeDetect \cite{ojha2023towards} and GenImage \cite{zhu2023genImage}, proving the effectiveness of our method.
 Specifically, it achieves 95.61\% and 96.7\% mAcc on these two datasets, respectively, reaching the new SOTA performance.
 Ablation studies confirm that all proposed components play a role in enhancing performance.
 As shown in Fig. \ref{pic1}, our method achieves more distinct separation between real and unseen fake images, demonstrating its strong generalization ability.
 Contributions are as follows: \begin{itemize} \item We propose a novel Image-Adaptive Prompt Learning strategy, aiming to enhance the model's generalizability to wider images generated by unseen generators. \item We develop an efficient adaptation scheme for pre-trained vision-language models, combining lightweight MLP-based adapters with learnable tokens.
 This design maintains the backbone’s ability to extract features while allowing flexible adaptation. \item Extensive experiments demonstrate that our method exhibits strong generalizability across different generators. \end{itemize}